qihangZH/nlptoolkits/README.md

 If you want to use OCR, then you have to make sure this app is already download and config in python. nlptoolkit contain a light function, but you could use PyMupdf(Fitz) or other methods.

+### poppler

+The OCR may also depends on OCR for pdf reading need firstly use pdf2image to convert to files like JPEG or PNG(default).
+More info please refer to https://github.com/Belval/pdf2image

 ## references

 ### https://github.com/MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning